DesktopECHO/Pi-Hole-for-WSL1/README.md

 **Additional Info:**

-* DHCP Server is disabled in the UI
+* DHCP Server is not supported and has been removed from the UI

-* IPv6 is now working as well as IPv4
+* IPv6 DNS now works in addition to IPv4

 * To reset or reconfigure Pi-Hole, run **Pi-hole Configuration.cmd** in the Pi-hole install folder